A remark on certain restricted plane partitions and crystal melting model: Introduction

-In general, it is not easy to directly compute the above vacuum expectation values.
-It is mainly due to the complexity involved in handling the projection operator in the Fock space.
-A very non-trivial example physically dealt with such a problem can be found in \cite{Oku05} under the language of Chern-Simons theory.
-However, despite the difficulties, the formulas \eqref{eqn:main Z} and \eqref{eqn:main tZ} remain effective in some interesting cases, including the example presented in Subsection \ref{sec:ex}, as well as in the computation of the partition function of plane partitions with a limit shape boundary discussed in Section \ref{sec:case1}.
+In general, it is not easy to compute the above vacuum expectation values directly.
+This is mainly due to the complexity involved in handling the projection operator in the Fock space.
+A very non-trivial example of physically dealing with such a problem can be found in \cite{Oku05} under Chern--Simons theory.
+However, despite the difficulties, the formulas \eqref{eqn:main Z} and \eqref{eqn:main tZ} remain effective in some interesting cases, including the example presented in Subsection \ref{sec:ex}, as well as in the computation of the partition function of plane partitions with a limit boundary discussed in Section \ref{sec:case1}.

-The equation (3.21) in \cite{ORV} shown the equivalence between the topological vertex and the formula for the partition function of perpendicular plane partitions obtained by them when the size of the box is infinite ($L,N,M$ go to infinity).
-Even their original formula is essentially for the partition function of the diagonal plane partitions, their assertion for the perpendicular partition function remains valid since we will show that by letting $L,N,M\rightarrow\infty$, the partition functions of these two types of plane partitions are equal to each others up to certain corrections, which are incorporated when taking the limit for avoiding divergence.
-More details can be seen in Section \ref{sec:main}).
+The equation (3.21) in \cite{ORV} showed the equivalence between the topological vertex and the perpendicular partition function when the size of the box is infinite ($L,N,M$ go to infinity).
+Their result is based on the equation (3.17) which calculates the diagonal partition function with two finite walls.
+However, as we will show in subsection \ref{sec:ex}, these two types of partition functions are not equal when $L, M$ are finite.
+In the following proposition, we show that by letting $L,N,M\rightarrow\infty$, the partition functions of these two types of plane partitions are equal.
+More details can be seen in Section \ref{sec:main}.

 \begin{prop} When $L=N=M=\infty$,

 \end{prop}